turingschool/front-end-curriculum/lessons/module-1/js-event-bubbling-and-delegation.md

 Using [this repo](https://github.com/wvmitchell/eventPractice) `open example2/index.html` for this pair practice, and modify `script.js`

-* Add a click event to the button, that logs the element that was clicked on using `this`.
+* Add a click event to the button, that logs the element that was clicked on using the keyword `this`.
 * Move the event listener to the `.parent` element.
-What is the result when you click on the button?
+Which element is logged when you click on the button?
-* Move the event listener from the first step to the `.grandparent` element.
+* Move the event listener to the `.grandparent` element.
   * What is the result when you click on the button?
   * What is is the result when you click the `.parent` element?
 </section>

 ### Discussion

 You may have noticed that the event listeners on a parent element are fired whenever the action occurs on one of its children.
+Even though the click happens on the child node, the parent and grandparent nodes still "hear" it.

 When an event occurs, the browser checks the element to see if there are any event listeners registered.
 After it checks the element where the event occurred, the browser works its way up the DOM tree to see if any of the parents have a listener registered, then grandparents, and so on.
 It checks every element all the way up to the root.
 This process is known as _event bubbling_.

-Try out the following code in the example CodePen:
+Try out the following code by copying it into example2/script.js, saving and then reloading your browser:

 ```js
   var grandParent = document.querySelector('.grandparent');